Royal Horticultural Society of Ireland

-The Royal Horticultural Society of Ireland (RHSI), founded in 1816, is the Ireland's leading gardening charity.
+The Royal Horticultural Society of Ireland (RHSI), founded in 1816, is Ireland's leading gardening charity.

 History

-The RHSI was founded as a charity in 1816 promoting and educating on all aspects of gardening in Ireland.
-The inaugural meeting took place on 30 September 1816 at the Rose Tavern, Donnybrook, Dublin as a Horticultural Society of Ireland with the Earl of Charlemont as its patron and Francis Hetherington as its chairman.
-The new society held its first flower show on Easter Monday 1817, and flower and fruit show on 18 August 1817.
-After a number of shows in the intervening years, the society declined, and was re-established with a new committee in 1830.
-By 1848 the Society became known as the Royal Horticultural Society of Ireland.
+The Society was founded in 1816 as a charitable organization, "to Protect and Promote the Science of Gardening in Ireland".
+The inaugural meeting took place on 30 September 1816 at the Rose Tavern, Donnybrook, Dublin, with Francis Caulfeild, 2nd Earl of Charlemont, as first president and Francis Hetherington, who was his head gardener, as first chairman.
+The name adopted was the Horticultural Society of Ireland.
+The new society held its first flower show on Easter Monday 1817 and then a further flower and fruit show on 18 August 1817.
+After a number of shows in the following years, the society declined, but in 1830 it was re-invigorated with a new committee.